 Middlesbrough: Tony Mowbray silent on Albert Adomah interest

-Middlesbrough boss Tony Mowbray refused to confirm interest in signing Bristol City winger Albert Adomah, who has submitted a transfer request.
+Middlesbrough boss Tony Mowbray refused to confirm interest in signing Bristol City winger Albert Adomah,

 Although Mowbray would not comment on the 25-year-old Ghana international, he did reveal the club are in negotiations to sign potential targets.